-- Daily contact will be made with all pupils via Class Dojo, emails or phone calls. - Pupils will return their work for each assignment (Class Dojo) - Staff will provide individual feedback, where appropriate, using the feature in Class Dojo.
-Staff should consider how the feedback is reflected in their subsequent lessons as a teaching point - Additionally, feedback should be incorporated into each lesson to support the reduction of workload - as children are working on documents, a feedback conversation within Class Dojo can be started.
+- o Daily contact will be made with all pupils via Class Dojo, Purple Mash or phone calls. - o Pupils will return their work for each assignment (Class Dojo) or returned via the paper pack.

-Feedback for morning Maths, Reading, and SPaG tasks will be provided by the end of the day the work has been completed.
-Feedback for afternoon tasks will be provided as soon as possible and at the latest, by the day before the next lesson of that subject.
+- Staff will provide individual feedback, where appropriate, using the feature in Class Dojo and Purple Mash.
+Staff should consider how the feedback is reflected in their subsequent lessons as a teaching point - Additionally, feedback should be incorporated into each lesson to support the reduction of workload - as children are working on documents, a feedback conversation within Class Dojo can be started. - Feedback for morning Maths, Reading, and SPaG tasks will be provided by the end of the day the work has been completed.
+Feedback for afternoon tasks will be provided as soon as possible and at the latest, by the day before the next lesson of that subject. - Staff will be available between 1pm and 3.15pm for any task that pupils are struggling with.
+Pupils can communicate via Class Dojo.